Maxime Weygand: Early years

-He says little about his youth in his memoirs, devoting to it only 4 pages out of 651.
-He mentions the gouvernante and the aumônier of his college, who instilled in him a strong Roman Catholic faith.
+He says little about his youth in his memoirs, devoting to it only four pages out of 651.
+He mentions the gouvernante and the aumônier of his college, who instilled in him a strong Catholic faith.
 His memoirs essentially begin with his entry into the preparatory class of Saint-Cyr Military School in Paris.

 Military career

-Weygand was admitted to the École Spéciale Militaire de Saint-Cyr, under the name of "Maxime de Nimal" as a foreign cadet (Belgian).
-Graduating in 1887, he was posted to a cavalry regiment.
-After changing his name to Weygand and receiving French nationality, he became an instructor at Saumur.

 During the Dreyfus affair, Weygand was one of the most anti-Dreyfusard officers of his regiment, supporting the widow of Colonel Hubert-Joseph Henry, who had committed suicide after the discovery of the falsification of the charges against Captain Alfred Dreyfus.

-Once promoted to captain, Weygand chose not to attempt the difficult preparation to the École Supérieure de Guerre (the French staff college) because of his desire, he said, to keep contact with the troops.
-This did not prevent him from later becoming an instructor at the Cavalry School at Saumur.
-He was one of the few to attend the Centre des Hautes Etudes Militaires (a school to give more strategic instruction), set up in the spring of 1909, despite not having been "breveté" (passed staff college).

-Along with Joffre and Foch, Weygand attended the Imperial Russian Army manoeuvres in 1910; his account mentions a great deal of pomp and many gala dinners, but also records Russian reluctance to discuss military details.
-As a lieutenant colonel Weygand attended the last prewar French grand manoeuvres, in 1913, and commented that it had revealed "intolerable insufficiencies" such as two divisions becoming mixed up.
+He was promoted to captain in 1896.
+Weygand chose not to attempt the difficult preparation to the École Supérieure de Guerre (the French staff college) because of his desire, he said, to keep contact with the troops.
+This did not prevent him from later becoming an instructor at the cavalry school at Saumur.
+Along with Joseph Joffre and Ferdinand Foch, Weygand attended the Imperial Russian Army manoeuvres in 1910; his account mentions a great deal of pomp and many gala dinners, but also records Russian reluctance to discuss military details.
+Promoted with unusual rapidity to lieutenant colonel in 1912, he attended in 1913 the Centre des Hautes Etudes Militaires, set up in January 1911 to teach combined arms operations and staff work, despite not having been "breveté" (passed staff college).
+During his studies, he was noticed for his brilliance in staff work by Joffre and Foch.
+Weygand attended the last pre-war French grand manoeuvres in 1913 and commented that it had revealed "intolerable insufficiencies" such as two divisions becoming mixed up.